elecfreaks/learn-en/microbitKit/TPbot_tianpeng/TPBot_tianpeng_case_17.md

 ![](./images/TPBot_tianpeng_case_01_02.png)

 - We need to add a package for programming.
-Click "Extensions" in the bottom of the drawer and seach with "tpbot" in the dialogue box to download it.
+Click "Extensions" in the bottom of the drawer and search with "tpbot" in the dialogue box to download it.

 ![](./images/TPBot_tianpeng_case_01_03.png)

 - We need to add a package for programming.
-Click "Extensions" in the bottom of the drawer and seach with "PlanetX" in the dialogue box to download it.
+Click "Extensions" in the bottom of the drawer and search with "PlanetX" in the dialogue box to download it.

 ![](./images/TPBot_tianpeng_case_15_03.png)